 - Complete the UKCC outreach request form or e-mail our Outreach Coordinator, Dr. Aesha Tyler (Aesha.email@example.com) to request an interview.
 Please include the nature of your request (class, television, radio, newspaper, etc.), as well as the topic and questions you plan to ask, so that we may be prepared.

-- Dr. Tyler will then contact UK Public Relations (UKPR) to request permission to participate.
+- You must also contact UK Public Relations (UKPR) to have your questions approved.
 UKPR may follow up with you before granting permission.
-Once permission is granted, Dr. Tyler will coordinate scheduling available staff to participate in the interview as soon as possible.
+Once approval is granted, forward the e-mail approval to Dr. Tyler, and she will coordinate scheduling available staff to participate in the interview as soon as possible.

 UKCC Outreach Policy